thubtenrigzin/namsel2Mac/README.md

 	Use with the "line_cluster" line break method.
 Choices are "top" or "center."
 Clustering to the center of a line is good for cases where vowels may erroneously get clustered to the above line (on account of being closer to it distance-wise).

   **--postprocess**
 	Run a post-processing step.
 This is usually an attempt to insert missing tsek characters into the final results of an OCR run.
-It highly experimental and can severely mangle otherwise accurate OCR.
+This is highly experimental and can severely mangle otherwise accurate OCR.

  **--detect_o**
 	Detect na-ro vowels prior to segmentation and remove them temporarily.
 This is useful in cases where the na-ro vowels are long and adversely inflating char-width measurements (measurements that are used to determine how and when to segment horizontally touching stacks).